|

 "Victoria Livengood’s sizzling portrayal of Carmen was the chief and sufficient reason for going to this production.
 Here was a voice with mezzo weight but without the

-Carmen was a carefree spirit, bold and impetuous and unapologetic, comfortable with seduction and with frequent flashes of shapely legs."
-Kansas City Times
+Her Carmen was a carefree spirit, bold and impetuous and unapologetic, comfortable with seduction and with frequent flashes of shapely legs."
+Kansas

 "Victoria Livengood is a Carmen of which to dream.
 When she wants, her melodious ‘brown-sugar-and-spice’ mezzo ringingly fills every corner of the auditorium.
 But, and